-While you can unsubscribe from mailing lists through Google, you might still find emails in your inbox that you’d rather not see.
-Gmail users who want to shut out this noise will be pleased to know they can do so with just a few clicks.
+While you can unsubscribe from mailing lists through Google, you might still receive unwanted emails.
+Gmail users who want to shut out this noise can do so with just a few clicks.
 Here’s how to block an email address on Gmail.

 Blocking a particular email address through Gmail means you will no longer receive messages from that account in your inbox.
 It’s an all-or-nothing kind of thing.
 If you want to receive certain messages from that address, but not others, you’ll have to put up with deleting a few emails every now and then.

 Step 1: First, navigate to your Gmail Inbox and open an email from the sender you would like to block.

 Step 2: In the upper-right corner of the email — on the same horizontal plane as the sender’s name and address — is an icon made up of three vertically stacked dots.
 Click on those dots to open a drop-down menu.
 From this menu, select Block [sender’s name], which should appear near the middle of the list.

 It’s that easy!
 Now, any messages that address sends you will automatically be directed to your spam folder.

 Step 1: The process works the same on smartphones, although the interface looks a bit different.
 First, open the email from the sender you want to block.

 Step 2: In the upper-right corner (of the message, not the app itself), there will be a button marked with three vertical dots.
 This button is also located on the same horizontal plane as the name of the email’s sender.
 Select this button to open the drop-down menu.

 Step 3: Next, choose Block [sender’s name].
 You’ll now no longer receive messages from the email address.

 What if you change your mind and want to unblock someone?
 You can open that same drop-down menu in either interface and select Unblock [sender’s name].
 You can also view and unblock any previously blocked addresses from the Filters and Blocked Addresses tab in your Gmail settings.